nidhirxao/My-Art-Website/artwork 7/README.md

 The total price of the user’s purchase along with any discounts will be displayed on the right side of the page.

-Below the total price is where the user can make their purchase after which a “purchase successful” page will be displayed.
+Below, the total price is where the user can make their purchase after which a “purchase successful” page will be displayed.
 If the user wishes to continue shopping, they can choose that button which will take them back to the products page.

 Log out :